Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

     This often comes with limitations though, as (a) that ROCm version is still limited by the drivers on the system and (b) we've seen incompatibilities between newer ROCm versions and the Cray MPICH libraries.

 *   Isolation is often considered as an advantage of containers also.
-Though this is certainly true and important when running multiple services on a single server (as it limits problems when the security of a container is compromised to that container), in an HPC context it is often more a pain in the butt than a good feature, as debugging and performance profiling also becomes a lot harder.
+The isolation helps preventing that software picks up libraries it should not pick up.
+In a context with multiple services running on a single server, it limits problems when the security of a container is compromised to that container.
+However, it also comes with a big disadvantage in an HPC context: Debugging and performance profiling also becomes a lot harder.

-    In fact, with the current state of container technology, it is often a pain also when running MPI applications as it would be much better to have only a single container per node, running MPI inside the container at the node level and then betweeen containers on different nodes.
+    In fact, with the current state of container technology, it is often a pain also when running MPI applications as it would be much better to have only a single container per node, running MPI inside the container at the node level and then between containers on different nodes.

 Remember though that whenever you use containers, you are the system administrator and not LUST.
 We can impossibly support all different software that users want to run in containers, and all possible Linux distributions they may